 If you’re looking for a card that offers a higher ongoing rate of rewards for each dollar you spend, you won’t have to look very hard.
 Multiple cards provide higher rewards rates without an annual fee.
 They’ll likely charge a higher APR, though.

 Points expire three years from the last date of the month during the month you earned them.
 For example, points earned on July 25, 2020, will expire on July 30, 2023.

 The Simmons Rewards Visa Signature is at its heart a cash-back card, though it does allow you redeem points for travel and other rewards at a decent rate.
 You’ll need to cash in rewards through the bank’s online rewards portal or over the telephone with customer service.
 You can ask for cash back in the form of a statement credit or direct deposit, and book airfare, hotels, or car rentals through the portal.
 Regardless of how you redeem them, your points are worth 1 cent each.

 As a rule of thumb, a rewards point value of 1 cent or more is considered a good value.
 So while many rewards programs offer more than 1 cent per point for certain redemptions, plenty of others offer less—sometimes much less.

 How to Get the Most Out of This Card

 Because you’ll earn a flat rate of 1.25 points for each dollar you spend, using your card for all your regular purchases and bills is the best way to maximize rewards.
 Redemption is just as uncomplicated, as you’ll redeem your points at the rate of 1 cent each via the Simmons rewards portal.

 If you have balances on cards with higher interest rates, the 0% balance transfer offer and the ongoing variable interest rate can help you save on interest charges.
-Be aware that if you want to transfer a balance after the 60-day window for the intro deal is closed, you still can, but you’ll pay the regular ongoing variable APR.
+Be aware that if you want to transfer a balance before the 60-day window, you’ll pay the regular ongoing variable APR.
 However, you won’t have to pay a balance transfer fee after 60 days of account opening.